sophielrt/Pokemon_Top_Trumps/README.md

 - The modal includes a custom scroll bar which users can use to navigate up and down the modal.
 - The modal is responsive and will change size when on a smaller device.
 - The modal includes a close button (x) in the top-right corner so the user can easily exit.
-- You can also close the modal by clicking anywhere outside the modal content, improving user experience.
+- Users can also close the modal by clicking anywhere outside the modal content, improving user experience.
 - The modal's contents are structured with headings, ordered lists and unordered lists for clear user readability.
+- The guide icludes sections on objective, game setup, how to play, strategic thinking, and game controls.

 ### Ready to Play Page